 Please consult with your roommate prior to making plans for bunks, TV, refrigerator, etc. Pets are not permitted, except aquarium fish.

 Unique to Spooner is the veranda, a spacious room with comfortable furniture, stylish woodwork and 11 windows around the south wall providing natural light and great atmosphere.
 The veranda is utilized for quiet study, socializing, and hall events.

 Spooner has alcoves on all four floors providing a comfortable central meeting area for students as well as a study area close to the rooms.

-Please note, campus laundry rooms use water-saving and energy-saving high efficiency washers.
-Please follow all directions—including use of HE detergent.
+Please note, campus laundry rooms use water-saving and energy-saving high-efficiency washers.
+Please follow all directions—including the use of HE detergent.

 Spooner Hall Facts